AirForcePierce/VidG-Reviews/Readme.md

 ## Features

   You are able to create reviews on the fly and have the data stored on my private PARSE.
 I then display the images and the review.
 You can make as many reviews as you want.
 Also, there is a Amazon Buy Button hooked up for each game reviewed so that you can purchase that game for your horrible console or awesome PC.

+##Features to add later

+  - Avg Score at the top of the specific video game view